Code-Institute-Submissions/mileston-2-v3/README.md

 3. On the Left handside you sould see a list of your repositories, click the repository you wish to deploy.
 4. Click on the settings tab in your repository
-5. Click "options" within settings on the left tab
+5. Click "Pages" within settings on the left tab
-6. Scroll down until you see the heading Github Pages
-7. Select branch "master" and click save
+6. Select branch "main" and click save
-8. A page is then automatically deployed using your username as a domain name (you also have the choice of uding a custom domain)
+7. A page is then automatically deployed using your username as a domain name (you also have the choice of using a custom domain)
 9. In my case my deployed with the domain https://github.com/Robertl231/mileston-2-v3
 ### How to run this project locally
 You will need a Github account and a browser (chrome)